 Don’t take that as I don’t like my job.
 Not so.
 I’m challenged in ways I’ve never been

 My second presentation for this year’s MacIT conference in March is done and uploaded.
 I’ll take a break from it for a few days before doing my final edits.
 Somehow, I need to fit 168 slides into 45 minutes worth of presentation.
 Or just talk really, really fast.

 This presentation reminds me why I like giving talks and doing training in the first place.
 Teaching is the best way to learn.
 And I learned some really useful ways for interacting with Active Directory and Open Directory from the command line.
-I’m bringing a ton of step-by-step, how-to and side-by-side examples with hope at least one person will have an “Ah hah!” moment.
+I’m bringing a ton of step-by-step, how-to and side-by-side examples

 This year I’m presenting two topics at the MacIT conference held alongside Macworld/iWord late March in beautiful San Francisco.

 IT851: Access Directory Services from the Command Line IT862: Troubleshooting Email